What are the criminal charges against Donald Trump in documents case?

 He will be charged under the Espionage Act

-Mr Trump is expected to be charged with wilful retention of national defence information, according to US media reports.
+Mr Trump will be charged with wilful retention of national defence information, according to his lawyer.

 While espionage has sinister connotations of spying and skulduggery, it is the kind of charge that has also been used in the past to prosecute individuals who have been criminally careless with important government documents.